lab1702/lars-script-runner/README.md

 If one of the commands exits, with or without errors, this tool will wait 1 second before attempting to restart it.

+The functionality can most likely be replicated with a small shell or powershell script, but I wanted to learn a bit more about [Go](https://go.dev/) and see if it was possible to do something lower level like this with no platform specific code at all.

 ## How to build and run the example:

     git clone https://github.com/lab1702/lars-script-runner.git